viper-010/Python_YT/05-Comments-and-Print/Tutorial.md

 Rohan-TA
 ```

--You can use sep='' to remove any space between printed objects:
+- You can use sep='' to remove any space between printed objects:

 #### Example